Regeneron Science Talent Search 2021

-The Regeneron Science Talent Search 2019: High school seniors across the United States are invited to share their original research projects and apply to the nation’s oldest and most prestigious STEM competition, where they could win up to $250,000.
+The Regeneron Science Talent Search 2021 application is now open!
+High school seniors across the United States are invited to share their original research projects and apply to the nation’s oldest and most prestigious STEM competition, where they could win up to $250,000.
 The top 300 scholars receive $2,000 each, and their schools also receive $2,000—that’s funding for STEM education in your community.
-Forty finalists will be invited to compete in the finals week competition in Washington, DC, all expenses paid.
-Every finalist receives at least $25,000 and if named in the top 10, could win between $40,000 and $250,000.
+Forty finalists will be invited to compete in the finals week competition.
+Every finalist receives at least $25,000.

 Searchable Portals for Federally Sponsored Opportunities for STEM Undergraduate and Graduate Students: Are you an undergraduate or graduate student seeking opportunities in STEM?
 The U.S. Department of Energy’s Office of Science has launched a search portal for students to discover federally sponsored STEM education training and funding opportunities.
 Student users can search the site for opportunities they can apply to directly.